kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask780_Simple_Chatbot_with_Redis/README.md

     - I preferred Flask over FastAPI due to its simplicity, ease of use, and familiarity

-        + Moore suitable for projects with straightforward requirements, such as small to medium-sized web applications
+        + More suitable for projects with straightforward requirements, such as small to medium-sized web applications

         + Flask's extensive documentation and large community make it easier to find resources and support when developing the project